SA Ambulance Service stations

 expansive garage to house seven ambulances and two light vehicles.

 Construction on the new station is due to start in October 2017 with completion due in late 2018.
 The expansive site also provides an opportunity for future expansion of the facilities.

-A new multi-million dollar ambulance station will be built in the heart of Adelaide’s western suburbs at Parafield Airport, on Lockheed Lane, adjacent to Kings Road.
+A new multi-million dollar ambulance station will be built in the heart of Adelaide’s northern suburbs at Parafield Airport, on Lockheed Lane, adjacent to Kings Road.
 The new station will boost response times in all directions.

 The world-class station will include modern staff accommodation, training facilities, fully-fitted staff kitchen and modern amenities such as shower facilities.

 The new station will garage up to 13 ambulances and five light fleets.
 It will have capacity for 54 staff carparks, including two disabled carparks.

 Construction on the new station is expected to start early 2018 with completion expected late next year.

 A new $5.3 million fit-for-purpose ambulance station in Noarlunga was opened in 2016 in a major boost to the growing southern suburbs.
 The Noarlunga Ambulance station is located opposite Noarlunga Hospital between Beach Road and Alexander Kelly Drive in Noarlunga.

 As the new regional headquarters for the south and the largest station in South Australia, the station provides an additional 24/7 emergency crew and can house up to 13 ambulances and five light fleet vehicles.